TomasHubelbauer/js-protobuf/README.md

 ---

-- Add support for embedded messages so that the first string (320 bytes) and the fourth string (6 bytes, `beer`) work as expected
+- Test string messages for being embedded protobuf so that the first string (320 bytes) and the fourth string (6 bytes, `beer`) work as expected
-- Debug the .NET library to see how it recognizes the first string is an embedded message and knows to construct the hierarchy
 - Publish to GitHub Pages and add a GitHub Pages demo bookmark to the README